mikedamay/snippets/conversations.md

 * Immutable classes prevent the need for "defensive copying` or other counter-measures against API circumvention.
 * Immutable classes are easier to work with when debugging or reasoning about code.

+## In Praise of Low Level (Ref Variable Length String)

+The only thing I would say (and tentatively, because I don't hold up my own solution as any sort of example) is that I don't think it helps to abstract things in the way that you have, e.g. introducing a stack and an IEnumerable.
+It may (or may not) be better to keep the concepts ant the bit and byte level for this sort of low level thing.

+## Choices in an Exercise (ref Grade School)

+Your suggestion is a common approach.
+I prefer the simpler tuple based approach but both are thoroughly acceptable.

+In a non-Exercism situation I think other factors would determine which approach you chose.
+It's the fact that exercises leave us without a realistic context that necessitates an arbitrary decision.
+* Performance in general, update vs. read in particular
+* Part of trivial uitilty or a massive code base
+* Coding standards
+* known future development direction